Leipzig-class corvette: Armament

 The ships of the Leipzig class were armed with a battery of twelve 17 cm breech-loading guns, two of which were 25-caliber (cal.); the other ten were shorter 20-cal. weapons.
-Two of the guns were mounted in the bow as chase guns, while the rest were located on the broadside.
+The two longer guns were mounted on the upper deck, one forward and the other aft, for use as chase guns, while the rest were located on the broadside.
+The forward-most pair of broadside guns could also be directed through gun ports firing on limited arcs directly ahead.
 The guns had a range of 5000 m and were supplied with a total of 1,226 shells.
-Later in their careers, they had four 37 mm Hotchkiss revolver cannon installed, along with four 35 cm torpedo tubes.
-These were all above-water launchers, with two in the bow and one on each side.
-The ships carried a total of ten torpedoes.
+The ships each carried a pair of 8.8 cm landing guns that could be taken ashore with a landing party.